 This dilemma happens when on a very minimal budget you can just about afford the minimum monthly payments on your debts but your snowball – the amount extra you can overpay each month – is very small or non-existent so it is going to take ages to get debt free.

-Use the Snowball calculator to find out how many years this is likely to be.
+You can use the Snowball calculator to find out how many years it would take to pay off all your debts.

 How long will a DMP take?

 You can estimate the length of the plan by dividing your total debt by the amount you are paying each month.
 There are two assumptions here – first that all your creditors freeze interest and second that you are either running the DMP yourself or using a DMP company that doesn’t charge you any fees.
 So if you owe £10,000 and you can pay £200 a month to the DMP it will take 10000/200 = 50 months, a bit over 4 years.